 For horse owners, if you are feeding non-organic grains, you need to be aware of the implications of glyphosate in the horses feed.
 Another environmental toxicant is the pyrethrin fly spray emitter that uses the chemicals pyrethroids.
 If its screwed to your home wall, you might want to consider unscrewing it.
 We underestimate the combined effect of everything that disrupts the crucial balance of micro-organisms on and in our pets.
 The result if we ignore all the signs, is humans and their pets will suffer worsening health issues, and even more skin afflictions.
 In dogs these can take the form of canine hot spots, possibly leading to histoplasmosis, furunculosis and cellulitis.

 The problem is that if we continue in this trend, we are helping to create superbugs that can be immune to even the strongest antibiotics.
 Already we have whole classes of drugs that can no longer be administered to our pets, or to us, due to the fairly recent phenomenon of Methicillin resistance.
 Veterinarians have been advised to avoid systemic antibiotic therapy for dogs with surface or superficial pyoderma caused by methicillin-resistant staphylococci (MRS) and instead focus on aggressive topical therapy.
-Malassezia is a nasty canine bacterial skin condition that is usually treated with anti-fungals, then antibiotics, and then sometimes steroids, often with no resolve.
-Perhaps it was the wrong antibiotic prescribed, perhaps the underlying cause was not treated, or perhaps there was an over-riding need by the dog to detoxify through the skin, and due to a weakened and compromised immune system was just unable to restrain the detrimental bacteria.
+Malassezia is a canine bacterial skin condition that is usually treated with anti-fungals, then antibiotics, and then sometimes steroids, often with no resolve.
+Perhaps it was the wrong antibiotic prescribed, perhaps the underlying cause was not treated, perhaps the pet-owner is feeding too high a level of carbohydrates, or perhaps there was an over-riding need by the dog to detoxify through the skin, and due to a weakened and compromised immune system was just unable to restrain the detrimental bacteria.

 It is not that long ago that we believed in being exposed to bacteria and fungi to build up our immune system.
 So the less bugs we are exposed to, the less healthy our gut microbiomes become - not just us but our pets as well.
 The healthier the gut microbiome the less the individual or pet will suffer allergies such as allergic dermatitis in dogs.